realjoet/md--resp-wires/README.md

 ## How this works
-This code represents the foundation of the wires that will come to be coded.
-If you want to alter general template, you can fork a version into your personal repo or request to contribute.
+This code represents the foundation of the wires that you will be creating.
+If you want to alter general template made from this code, you can fork a version into your personal repo or request to contribute!

-Otherwise, you can use the files within the wireframe-code file.
-The styles/js will be hosted at *{Link to hosting site}*, which will be linked into the index.html page in the wireframe-code file, and all you need to do is copy/paste elements from the elements.html page to build your responsive wires.
+Otherwise, you can use the files within the wireframe-base file.
+The styles/js will be hosted at **{Link to hosting site}**, which will be linked into the index.html page in the wireframe-base file, and all you need to do is copy/paste elements from the elements.html page to build your responsive wires.

 If you want to do this on your own using this code as a foundation, follow the steps below to set up!

 ## Let's Get Started!